MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ## Update Docker image

 Updating with Docker requires both pulling the new image and re-creating any existing containers.
-For this reason you should try to avoid using a container that hosts the CLI as a data store.
+For this reason, you should try to avoid using a container that hosts the CLI as a data store.

 Update your local image with `docker pull`.